gracebeste/trends-sunscreen-analysis/README.md

-# Rising Temperatures and Public Sentiment on Sunscreen
+# Rising Temperatures and Interest in Sunscreen
 Repository housing my data analytics project on the effect of weather patterns and changes in public sentiment regarding skin protection.

 Table of Contents: